 As Bad As They Are For Your Home, Cleaners Are Worse For The Environment

-It goes without saying that if chemical cleaners disrupt septic tanks, then they’re terrible for the environment.
-If your home is on a sewer line, the chemicals you used to clean your drain will eventually find their way into the public supply.
+It goes without saying that if chemical cleaners disrupt septic tanks, they’re terrible for the environment.
+If your home is on a sewer line, the chemicals you use to clean your drain will eventually get into the public supply.

 Skip The Toxic Chemicals

-A cheap bottle of chemical cleaner may seem like a handy solution for an unexpected drain clog, but its hidden cost lies beyond the price tag.
+A cheap bottle of chemical cleaner may seem like a handy solution for an unexpected drain clog.
+However, its hidden cost lies beyond the price tag.
 These quick-fix bottles may work for the moment.
 Still, they will inevitably lead to costly repairs or even hospital bills.
-Instead of risking your wallet or health on one of these bottles, you’re better off having professionals cleaning your drains.
+So don’t risk your wallet or health on one of these bottles.
+Instead, you’re better off having professionals clean your drains.

 Professional plumbers like S.O.S Plumbing Rooter use equipment like drain augers or hydro-jets to effectively and safely clear out any clogs in your lines.
-Plumbers also inspect your home’s pipes before any work is done, thereby ensuring that they tackle all severe problems present in your system.
+Plumbers also inspect your home’s pipes before any work is done.
+As such, they ensure they tackle all severe problems in your system.

-Don’t poison your home and family to get rid of a minor clog.
+Don’t poison your home and family to eliminate a minor clog.
 Have professionals take care of it instead and save time, money, and the environment, all at the same time